“Perspectives on the Ramesside Military System”

 - Dr. Jana Mynářová, Czech Institute of Egyptology, Charles University, Prague, Czech Republic

 - Dr. Renaud Pietri, Université de Liège, Belgium

 - Prof. Dr. Slawomir Rzepka, Institute of Archaeology, University of Warsaw, Poland

-- Dr. Sylvia Schoske, Staatliches Museum Ägyptischer Kunst München, Germany
+- Dr. Sylvia Schoske, former director of the Staatliches Museum Ägyptischer Kunst München, Germany

 - Dr. Steven Snape, University of Liverpool, UK